Canadian Train Tours

 The Rocky Mountains

-Rocky Mountaineer is best-known for its routes through the Rockies.
+Whilst there are lots of Canada rail holidays to choose from, the Rocky Mountains should be the first one on your bucket list.
+The Rocky Mountaineer is best-known for its routes through the Rockies and is not only considered one of the best train rides in North America, but in the whole world.
 Its destinations include coastal Vancouver, Kamloops in the BC Interior, adventurous Whistler, historic Quesnel and the mountain towns of Banff and Jasper.
 The daylight service means you won't miss any views and you'll be able to explore more of each destination on your overnight stopover.
 VIA Rail also travels between Vancouver and Edmonton via Kamloops and Jasper on a sleeper service.

 East Coast city-hopping